 “Life itself is a process of acquiring knowledge.”

 Becoming the best at what we do is a large part of the self-improvement movement today.
 It’s perhaps most famously expressed in the Japanese notions of kaizen and shokunin.
 Kaizen is the process of continuous improvement—through leaning and gaining expertise, to better ourselves.
 It’s a way of life.

 Shokunin means craftman.
 And it’s about taking pride in what we do and in ourselves.
 It’s the drive to become better—personally and professionally.

-How to Craft Your Own Meaning of Life
+How to Craft Your Own Purpose of Life

 In reality, though, there are many more shades and understandings of a life well-spent than the three categories listed above.